Washington, D.C. SEC Whistleblower Attorney – Tier 1 Law Firm

 Under the SEC Whistleblower Program, whistleblowers may be eligible for monetary awards when they voluntarily provide the SEC with original information about violations of federal securities laws.
 Whistleblowers are eligible to receive between 10% and 30% of the monetary sanctions collected if their tip leads to a successful enforcement action resulting in monetary sanctions exceeding $1,000,000.

 The SEC Whistleblower Program also protects the confidentiality of whistleblowers and does not disclose information that might directly or indirectly reveal a whistleblower’s identity.
-In fact, whistleblowers can even submit a tip anonymously if represented by counsel.
+In fact, whistleblowers may submit a tip anonymously through an SEC whistleblower attorney.
 Furthermore, there is no citizenship requirement to be eligible for an SEC whistleblower award.